seed-labs/seed-emulator/examples/not-ready-examples/26-blockchain-events-visualization/README.md

 - The client is divided into two project, the frontend, and the backend
 - Both projects use typescript as a base language
 - Both projects are technically node projects where we can install external npm packages
-- The frontend is clucless about the processing that happens on the backend.
+- The frontend is clueless about the processing that happens on the backend.
 - The data received on the frontend is in no way an indicator of which plugin is running

 ## Frontend